[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

-France is rapidly losing its influence in Africa as country after country rebel against their former colonial master and rally to the new BRICS bloc that is emerging under the leadership of Russia and China.
+France is rapidly losing its influence in Africa as country after country rebel against their former colonial master and rally to the new BRICS bloc that is emerging.

 Resentment of colonial rule has become palpable as the East-West clash has catalysed long-standing tensions as countries increasingly are being forced to choose sides.
 For most African countries the choice is easy.
 Russia is one of the few countries that never had any colonies in Africa, as detailed in bne IntelliNews’ deep dive into Russia in Africa, and indeed, supported many of the independence movements during the Cold War that have led to the governments of today.